The Upper Crossed Syndrome: Blending Structural Integration with Dr. Janda’s approach

 As I start to palpate the pectoralis tissue and the upper trapezius tissue, keeping Directional Resistance (DR) in mind, I find that the DR will go in this pattern:

-Meaning the tissue will be resistant in the superior direction in the anterior territory and will be resistant in the inferior direction in the posterior territory.
+The tissue will be resistant in the superior direction in the anterior/pectoralis territory and will be resistant in the inferior direction in the posterior/trapezius territory.
 I may then start to work in the direction of resistance, going superior (or superior-lateral if the case may be) and inferior (or inferior-lateral if the case may be) in order to create movement or fluidity in the direction of resistance.
 The objective here is to create the option or possibility for the shoulder to not have to round.
-Work including the arm in order to involve the scapula is also included in this work.
+I also include the arm in order to involve the scapula in this work.
 When an appendage (like the humerus in this case) is utilized, care is taken to understand how the rotation of humerus may affect the palpation of the DR of the tissue being worked.

 How Do We Know Where To Work?